Skip to main content

 Group columns

-menu User interface > Subjects > tab Subjects > tab Default > tab Data > tab Sort
+menu User interface > Subjects > tab Subjects > tab Default/Variants > tab Data > tab Sort

-The Group until option specifies the last column by which to group.
+1. Select the checkbox Group until to mark the last column by which to group.
 All columns up to and including the column with Group until selected become part of the group.
 In the example below, persons are grouped by country, then by province, and then by city.

 Setting group until attribute Group persons by country, province, and city